neurogeometry/TraceProofreading/README.md

 ## TraceProofreading

-**Trace Proofreading** is a machine learning based method for detection and correction of topologcal errors in automated neuron tracing projects.
+**Trace Proofreading** is a machine learning based method for detection and correction of topologcal errors in automated neuron tracing which is essential for accurate mapping of connectivity on the scale of the whole brain.

 ## Summary